KemonoBAT4/cardinal-system/docs/IDEAS.md

 ### Updating Cardinals basic applications
 Another way to update Cardinal's functionality is to share applications that will become part of the cardinal's core applications (like an automatic graph creator)

+### User interaction form
+One good way to improve the whole cardinal system is to create a form where users can suggest upgrades, report bugs or problems